Matt-Koko/COMP9517-Project-Augmentation/README.md

 # Augmentation Guide

+### Attributions
+The 'Cut N Paint' method is based directly on a [Pytorch implementation](https://github.com/daa233/generative-inpainting-pytorch) by 'daa233' of a paper named [Generative Image Inpainting with Contextual Attention](https://arxiv.org/abs/1801.07892).

 ## Augmented Datasets
 All static augmented datasets are contained in the folder "Augmented Datasets" in this directory.
 They have been replicated with the same file structure as the original dataset and have corresponding annotations.
 All transformations attempt to retain the context of a photograph.
 - **augmented_ds_1**: Non geometric transformations (except horizontal flip).